 Hiking is a fantastic activity for all living beings.
 Not only is it a great form of exercise, but being in nature has a positive effect on our mood.
 Hiking with your dog will probably become their favorite activity because most dogs love to go outside and explore nature’snature’s smells.
 Smelling their environment is a critical activity for dogs because it trains their focus, innate scent capability, and confidence.
 But one thing to keep in mind is always to protect your dog with flea and tick prevention.

 Apart from needing human interaction, dogs also need interaction with other dogs.
 Off-leash running and playing offer your dog an opportunity to burn energy and rest at their own pace, as well as socialize.
 Not only will your furry best friend be happy and fit, but running around after them will keep you active, too.
 Plus, you will be socializing a lot with other pet parents.

 If you are not a massive fan of running, walking is also an activity that will provide you and your dog with some exercise, especially if you make it brisk.
 It does not matter if the exercise is high in intensity, sometimes being outdoors is enough to keep you and your best friend happy.
 Walking is often underrated activity, because it brings a lot of benefits, like lower blood pressure, stronger heart, and better mood.

-There are no rules for how much walk your dog needs, but if you can work gradually on your distance and your pace.
+There are no rules for how much walking your dog needs, but you can work gradually on your distance and your pace.